Between Independence and Dependence: Skiing for People with Disabilities as a Path to Destigmatization

-In order to combat this “discrimination,” our society saw the emergence of the Handisport[1] movement as early as the late 19th century.
+To combat this “discrimination,” the Handisport[1] federal movement emerged in our society as early as the late 19th century.
 Following World War II, sports were primarily viewed as a means of rehabilitation and a tool for functional recovery for war veterans with disabilities.
-Nevertheless, certain stakeholders—such as the war veterans themselves—sought to develop a different, less medical-focused approach.
-Philippe Berthe (an able-bodied skier who became a femoral amputee following a war injury) wanted to return to skiing and realized that disability and sport were not incompatible (Ruffié, Ferez, 2013).
-He then founded the Amicale Sportive des Mutilés de France (ASMF)[2].
-It was thanks to the determination of a few idealistic tinkerers, some regional funding and support from ski resorts, as well as technical innovations, that adaptive skiing emerged in France in the 1950s.
+Nevertheless, certain stakeholders—such as the war veterans themselves—sought to develop an alternative, less medical-focused perspective.
+Philippe Berthe (an able-bodied skier who became a femoral amputee following a war injury) wanted to return to skiing and realized that disability and sports were not incompatible (Ruffié, Ferez, 2013).
+He then founded the Fondation de l’Amicale Sportive des Mutilés de France (ASMF)[2].
+It was thanks to the determination of a few idealistic tinkerers, some regional funding and support from ski resorts, as well as technical innovations that adaptive skiing emerged in France in the 1950s.
 To make skiing accessible, a range of technical and technological innovations emerged.
-According to Reichhart (2020), these innovations must be “adapted to different impairments and limitations” based on each person’s specific needs.
-During Philippe Berthe’s time, technical innovations were developed to compensate for the functional consequences of a physical disability, for individuals capable of standing.
+According to Reichhart (2020), these innovations must be “tailored to different impairments and functional limitations” based on each person’s specific needs.
+During Philippe Berthe’s time, technical innovations were developed to compensate for the functional consequences of physical disabilities, targeting individuals capable of standing.
 For people unable to ski while standing[3], the first ski chair was created in France in 1985.
-With models such as the Tempo Uniski, the Tempo Dualski, and the Tandem’Flex, the range of equipment diversified in the early 2000s, making the sport accessible to a wider audience.
+With models such as the Tempo Uniski, the Tempo Dualski, and the Tandem’Flex, the variety of equipment expanded in the early 2000s, making the sport accessible to a wider range of people.

-One might then ask to what extent(s) the destigmatization of disability is possible through the practice of handiski, which is both independent and dependent?
-After presenting the research methodology adopted, we will see that handiski is an activity that can be practiced entirely independently.
+This raises the question: to what extent is it possible to destigmatize disability through the practice of handiski, which is both independent and dependent?
+After presenting the research methodology we adopted, we will show that handiski is an activity that can be practiced entirely independently.
 We will then explain why this activity also involves a degree of dependence for the handiskier.
-Finally, we will demonstrate that the practice of handiskiing can be a path toward a form of destigmatization.
+Finally, we will demonstrate that the practice of handiski can be a path toward a form of destigmatization.

 Methodology

 An investigation often begins with a lengthy phase of questioning and observation.
 My research began during my training in 2020 to become a “Federal Handisport Coach specializing in Alpine Skiing.”
 This experience served as my first step into my field of research by allowing me to connect with the Handikraft association[6].
 I no longer needed a “gatekeeper” (Schwartz & Jacobs, 1979) to negotiate my entry into the field of study, as the association’s leaders already knew me from that initial visit.
-In February 2022, I reestablished contact with the association with the aim of spending four days with them in March.
+In February 2022, I reconnected with the association with the goal of spending four days with them in March.

-| First name | Age | Type of injury | Status |
+| First Name | Age | Type of injury | Status |

 | Laurie | 30 years | None | Volunteer Driver |